 He has three children, divorced and lives in Edinburgh.
 He is a member of The Merchant Company of Edinburgh, and Institute of Directors.

 Dr John McGurk

-Head of Regional Policy and Insights, Chartered Institute of Personnel and Development (CIPD)
+Head of Policy and Insights, UK Nations and Regions, CIPD

 After a varied career from driving trains through roles as an academic and strategically advising unions, Dr McGurk joined CIPD in 2007.
 Starting in Research and Policy as skills and learning adviser, he progressed to lead CIPD’s research on learning and talent development delivering a wide range of research from E learning to analytics, innovation and pioneered CIPD work on behavioural science.
 Appointed Head of CIPD Scotland in October 2013, he has been at the forefront of developing CIPD’s approach to the labour market – and collaborations with business, government, the education sector, trade unions and other professional bodies.
 He is now Head of Regional Policy and Insights and supports devolved countries and the North of England on labour market and policy issues working alongside our Regional Heads to bring CIPD’s policy, insight and professional offer to our members and stakeholders.

 Manager - Diversity and Inclusion, Scottish Parliament